Murder of Ross Parker: Trial

 The jury heard how the murder weapons had been found in a shed at Nazir's house along with two bags of bloodied clothes.
-DNA and fingerprints belonging to Nazir was found on the hunting knife and Parker's blood was found on both the hammer and knife.
+DNA and fingerprints belonging to Nazir were found on the hunting knife and Parker's blood was found on both the hammer and knife.
 His blood was also found on the clothes of two of the accused, along with Nazir and Mahrad's DNA, and a pathologist told how marks on Parker's body matched the hammer found in Nazir's shed.
 Three balaclavas were also recovered from the property, again containing traces of Parker's blood.
 Nazir's younger brother Wyed told the court he had seen his brother cleaning the murder weapon on the night of the killing and witnessed all four defendants with blood on their clothing.
 Further witnesses reported Nazir admitting to beating someone up, Mahrad admitting to kicking Parker and Awan recalling stabbing him.
 A witness also saw all four defendants kicking Parker.

 In court Nazir admitted to seeing the victim lying on the ground and attempting to spray him with CS gas and kicking him.
 He also acknowledged washing the murder weapon and stated Ali had hit Parker with the hammer and Awan used the knife.
 Nazir also alleged prosecution witnesses Zaheer Abbas and Adeel Rehman had been involved in the attack too.
 Mahrad had also admitted to being present at the murder scene, and claimed that the blood stains found on his trousers occurred as a result of his accidentally falling across Parker.
 Ali, defended by Mohammed Latif, denied being at the scene and claimed to have been asleep at the time of the murder, although a recording from a police van indicated this was a "story" that he had encouraged the others to "stick to".
 Awan also denied being present and claimed he had been at home playing on his PlayStation with Shokat Awan, his brother.

 Nigel Rumfitt QC, defending Awan, summarised the crime by stating: "These people were not taking the night air.
 Every member of the group knew what was going on.
 These weapons had been selected before they set off.
 The knife was far too big to be hidden from the others.
 There is no doubt there was a hunting party looking for a victim."